primno/primno/website/docs/getting-started/deployment.md

 ### Solution

-The deployment of the project is done in a solution.
+The deployment of the project is done by uploading the JS webresource in a solution.

 Create a solution in Power Apps and copy the solution unique name.